HealthCatalyst/healthcareai-py/README.md

 The aim of **healthcareai** is to streamline machine learning in healthcare.
 The package has two main goals:

--  Allow one to easily create models based on tabular data, and deploy a best model that pushes predictions to SQL Server.
+-  Allow one to easily create models based on tabular data, and deploy a best model that pushes predictions to a database such as MSSQL, MySQL, SQLite or csv flat file.
 -  Provide tools related to data cleaning, manipulation, and imputation.

 ## Installation